mherrmann/fix/README.md

-`fix` any failing command with ChatGPT:
+A command for automatically fixing coding errors with ChatGPT

 ![fix Demo](demo.gif)